djmailhot/highly-available-deployments-demo/README.md

-# highly-available-deployments-demo
+# scalable-resilient-deployment-demo
-Interactive web application to demo highly available deployments on Google Compute Engine.
+Interactive web application to demo a highly scalable and resilent deployment on Google Compute Engine.